 Fern Ridge School District Board of Directors has implemented a process for “paperless” school board meetings.
 To view agendas, minutes and information for board meetings, click on the following and this will take you to the appropriate website.
-You will then be able to view and/or print information for board meetings.
+You will then be able to view information for board meetings.

 FRSD BoardBook – School Board Meeting Minutes and Agendas

 If the above process does not work for your computer, then copy and paste the following on your internet browser address line: https://meetings.boardbook.org/Public/Organization/1535

 Four-Year Term until: 6/30/25

 Board Member Bios

 I have been a FRSD board member since January, 2008, when I was appointed to fill a vacant position and have since been elected for three additional 4-year terms.
 I did not join the board because I had an agenda; I come from a family that believes strongly in being an active member of one’s community and believed that my educational and professional background would help me make a positive contribution.